1. Design based on theoretical framework

 1. Expansion of multisensory exercises

-NeuronUP has addí new activities that stimulate multiple sensory channels simultaneously (visual, auditory and tactile), optimizing the activation of different brain areas.
+NeuronUP has added new activities that stimulate multiple sensory channels simultaneously (visual, auditory, and tactile), optimizing activation of different brain areas.
 These exercises improve cognitive functions and increase user motivation, especially in children and older adults, where treatment adherence is a challenge.

 2. Multicultural and multilingual adaptation

-NeuronUP has workí on the cultural and linguistic adaptation of its exercises so that they are relevant and effective in global contexts.
-Currently, the platform offers content in seven languages and adaptí to different cultures, úcilitating its implementation in various international clinical settings.
-This inclusive approach ensures that professionals and users from different regions can benefit from the cognitive stimulation resources.
+NeuronUP has worked on the cultural and linguistic adaptation of its exercises to make them relevant and effective in global contexts.
+Currently, the platform offers content in seven languages and adapted to different cultures, facilitating its implementation in various international clinical settings.
+This inclusive approach ensures that professionals and users from different regions can benefit from cognitive stimulation resources.

 3. Incorporation of gamification

-Gamification elements have been integratí to increase user participation and engagement.
-This includes progression levels, virtual rewards and collaborative dynamics.
-Gamification makes the exercises more appealing, improves retention of acquirí skills and encourages continuation of treatment at home.
+Gamification elements have been integrated to increase user participation and engagement.
+This includes progression levels, virtual rewards, and collaborative dynamics.
+Gamification makes the exercises more appealing, improves retention of acquired skills, and encourages continuation of treatment at home.

 4. Remote monitoring and telerehabilitation